Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-adding-removing-liquidity.md

 }
 ```

-To remove liquidity from a position, we set the parameters for `tokenId`, `liquidityPercentage`, `slippageTolerance`, `deadline`, and `collectOptions`. `tokenId` is again set to 1 for this example, but refers to the unique id of the position. `liquidityPercentage` is set to the percent of liquidity to be removed.
-In this case, setting liquidity to `Percent(1)` removes all liquidity. `slipppageTolerance` and `deadline` are set to the same values as the previous examples.
+To remove liquidity from a position, we set the parameters for `tokenId`, `liquidityPercentage`, `slippageTolerance`, `deadline`, and `collectOptions`. `tokenId` is again set to 1 for this example, but refers to the unique id of the position. `liquidityPercentage` represents the amount of liquidity to remove.
+Set liquidity to `Percent(1)` to remove all liquidity.
+Set `slipppageTolerance` and `deadline` to the same values as the previous examples.
 Finally. `collectOptions` defines the tokens to be collected and are passed onto `collect`.
-In this case we will be collecting DAI and USDC and we will be collecting the maximum amount of each, handled in the call to collect.
+In this case, we will be collecting DAI and USDC and we will be collecting the maximum amount of each, handled in the call to collect.

 ```typescript